wq/wq/docs/app/store.js.md

 var items = ds.get({'url': 'items'}, true);
 ```

 Note that `ds.get()` is a synchronous API, and using it with a web query will cause a synchronous AJAX request to load data immediately if it isn't already present.
-Syncronous AJAX is considered bad practice (it locks up the browser), and this "feature" will not be supported in future versions of wq.app (see [#17]).
+Synchronous AJAX is considered bad practice (it locks up the browser), and this "feature" will not be supported in future versions of wq.app (see [#17]).

 #### `ds.getList(query, callback)`